DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Fallen Angel raised his sword high above his head.
 Lord Sword Divine Gift - Reiren protective garment functioned as usual, and was able to receive up to 7 blades.
-And each of the these 7 times Alfreya's sword was destroyed.
+And each of the these 7 times Alfreyja's sword was destroyed.
 And then each time he restored the sword.
 The eighth sword pierced through spirit garment.